Air Board (Australia): Home front and operations in the Middle East and Europe

-On the eve of World War II, the RAAF comprised twelve flying squadrons, two aircraft depots and a flying school, situated at five air bases in Victoria, New South Wales, and Western Australia, all directly administered and controlled through Air Force Headquarters in Melbourne.
-The Air Board consisted of the CAS, AMP, AMS, and Finance Member.
+On the eve of World War II, the RAAF comprised twelve flying squadrons, two aircraft depots, and a flying school, situated at five air bases in Victoria, New South Wales, and Western Australia, all directly administered and controlled through Air Force Headquarters in Melbourne.
+The Air Board consisted of the CAS, AMP, AMS, and FM.
 Each of these members was responsible for their own branches within the RAAF, and each branch consisted of several directorates.
-Staff of the board members' branches at Air Force Headquarters numbered thirty-eight.
+Officer staff across all board members' branches at Air Force Headquarters numbered thirty-eight.